CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Conclusion

 The deployment of cryptographic privacy protections on IoT devices has historically been hindered by the prohibitive synchronous overhead of secure multiparty computation. \textsc{CHRONOS} resolves this tension by leveraging the inherent duty cycle of IoT devices: the alternation between resource-abundant idle periods and latency-critical active sensing.
 By decoupling the cryptographic setup from the training phase and anchoring it in hardware, \textsc{CHRONOS} enables privacy-preserving federated learning that approaches the performance of plaintext exchange.

 Our hardware-assisted design generates ephemeral keypairs and seals derived PRG keys entirely within ARM TrustZone.
-This ensures OS-level compromise resistance with a negligible 632-byte persistent Secure World memory footprint.
+This ensures OS-level compromise resistance with a negligible 1016-byte persistent Secure World memory footprint.
 During active training rounds, the system reduces the client cryptographic workload to a single stream-cipher evaluation and one transmission round.
-Evaluation on Rock Pi 4 devices demonstrates up to a 74\% reduction in active-phase aggregation latency compared to synchronous secure aggregation for 20 clients, while successfully thwarting state-of-the-art gradient inversion attacks (PSNR $\approx$8\,dB).
+Evaluation on a 32-node heterogeneous testbed (Rock Pi 4 and Orange Pi 5) demonstrates up to a 74\% reduction in active-phase aggregation latency compared to synchronous secure aggregation, while successfully thwarting state-of-the-art gradient inversion attacks (PSNR $\approx$8\,dB).

 Future work includes extending peer authentication via hardware-backed certificates and porting the framework to microcontroller-class devices via Trusted Firmware-M. The phase-decoupled architecture demonstrates that TEE-grade privacy for federated learning is achievable within the per-round latency and energy budgets of gateway-class IoT deployments. \\